 In case there is a problem with the passenger sensing system, the airbag readiness light in the instrument cluster will stay lit.
+DO NOT attempt to repair or service the syste

-DO NOT attempt to repair or service the system; take your vehicle immediately to the dealer.
+NOT attempt to repair or service the system; take your vehicle immediately to the dealer.